leeederek/aiudit/PROMPTS.md

 aiudittooltool: Glad to hear that!
 Is there anything else I can help you with?

 You: Please deploy this contract to the Gnosis Chiado network and share the address

+You: Run Mythril test on the smart contract at this local path /Users/yuchenpeng/ethwaterloo/aiudit/smart_contracts/javacoin.sol

+You: Please create an erc20 smart contract and deploy this contract to the ethereum_privatenet and share the address

+Create an erc20 token on Gnosis chiado and  give me the contract address

+create the fuzzy tests for the contract and